rfns/iris-ci/README.md

 * `-e VAR_NAME="var value"` while using `docker run`.
 * By providing an extra volume for `docker run` like this: `-v /my/app/.env:/opt/ci/.env`.

-> NOTE: In case a variable is defined in both formats, using the `-e` format takes precedence over using a `.env` file.
+> NOTE: In case a variable is defined in both formats, using the `-e` format takes precedence over `.env` files.

 ## Types of environment variables